Home » Posts tagged 'financial crisis' (Page 2)

 Recession Begins: Q1 GDP Plunges 4.8%, Biggest Drop Since The Financial Crisis

-With news that the Gilead Remdesivir trial had reportedly met its primary endpoint hitting “coincidentally” just seconds before the Q1 GDP print, and with newswires initially reporting the GDP erroneously as a positive 4.8% print, it was clear that the real number would be a disaster, and sure enough moments later newswires reversed and reported that Q1 GDP was in fact, a worse than expected negative 4.8%, the biggest drop since March of 2009, and officially marking the start of the US recession.
+Recession Begins: Q1 GDP Plunges 4.8%, Biggest Drop Since The Financial Crisis With news that the Gilead Remdesivir trial had reportedly met its primary endpoint hitting “coincidentally” just seconds before the Q1 GDP print, and with newswires initially reporting the GDP erroneously as a positive 4.8% print, it was clear that the real number would be a disaster, and […]

 Let the Institutional Innovation Begin!
 (Part I)

-In corvid-19, neoliberal capitalism has met a formidable foe.
+Let the Institutional Innovation Begin!
+(Part I) In corvid-19, neoliberal capitalism has met a formidable foe.
 The pandemic has shown just how fragile and dysfunctional the market/state order — as a production apparatus, ideology, and culture — truly is.
 Countless market sectors are now more or less collapsing with a highly uncertain future ahead.
-With a few notable exceptions, government responses to the virus range from ineffectual to self-serving to clownish.
+With […]

 Peter Schiff: This Is a Financial Crisis

-A lot of people in the mainstream still insist this isn’t a financial crisis like we saw in 2008.
+Peter Schiff: This Is a Financial Crisis A lot of people in the mainstream still insist this isn’t a financial crisis like we saw in 2008.
 They say this is just a self-inflicted shutdown of the economy.
 Since we decided to shut it down, we can decide to start it back up again.
-Peter Schiff begs to differ.
-In his podcast, he explains that this is absolutely a financial crisis and it’s going to be worse than 2008.
+Peter Schiff […]

 Unprecedented Demand Destruction Marks The Return Of The Super Contango